mvysny/vaadin-quarkus/README.md

 you attempt to run this project:

 1. Edit the `web.xml` file and change the `project.basedir` configuration option to the correct path to this example project.
-See issue #2 for more details.
+   See [Issue #2](https://github.com/mvysny/vaadin-quarkus/issues/2) for more details.
    (note that this is not needed for Vaadin 19+Quarkus, see the v19 branch for more details).

 ## Demoed Vaadin features